pikapods/docs.pikapods.com/manage/custom-domains.md

 ## Cloudflare

 You can use Cloudflare as domain registrar and use their DNS feature with PikaPods without any additional steps.
-[This blog post](https://www.timcheadle.com/hosting-ghost-on-pikapods-and-cloudflare/) describes the steps of setting up a PikaPods pod with CloudFlare.
+[This blog post](https://www.timcheadle.com/hosting-ghost-on-pikapods-and-cloudflare/) describes the steps of setting up a PikaPods pod with Cloudflare.

 Using Cloudflare's proxy feature with a _PikaPods_ pod can be beneficial for pods that receive a high volume of external traffic.
 However, it can slow down performance for private pods that are primarily accessed by logged-in users.
 Additionally, this setup exposes your unencrypted traffic entirely to Cloudflare, which may raise privacy concerns.

-Even if you decide to use Cloudflare, _PikaPods_ still needs to issue a SSL certificate for your domain.
-To make this process more reliable, please add an exception for the path `/.well-known/*` in _Security > WAF_ and choose to _Skip_ any firewall actions to this path:
+Even if you decide to use Cloudflare, _PikaPods_ still needs to issue an SSL certificate for your domain.
+To make this process more reliable, please add an exception for the path `/.well-known/*` in _Security > WAF_ and choose to _Skip_ any firewall actions for this path:

 ![Cloudflare WAF Exception](cloudflare-waf.png)